Litany of Catholic abuse scandals in Ireland

 In March the commission announced it had found "a significant number of human remains" at the site.

-The homes received public attention in 2013 when the story of Philomena Lee was made into the Oscar-nominated film "Philomena", starring Judi Dench and Steve Coogan.
+The homes received public attention in 2013 when the story of Philomena Lee ,who was forced to give up her baby for adoption, was made into the Oscar-nominated film "Philomena", starring Judi Dench and Steve Coogan.

 The scale of illegal and falsified adoptions of children of unmarried mothers by the Irish state with the help of the Catholic Church has been emerging in recent years following government probes.